Here is a brief introduction to blockchain technology's core fundamentals, no matter if you don’t have technical knowledge.

 Let's explain the different types of blockchains.

 The Blockchain started as public with Bitcoin and Ethereum, but the public blockchain is not the only one.
-Ther are other types of blockchains that are a combination of public/private and permissionless/permissioned that have been created fitting a specific set of use cases.
+Other types of blockchains are a combination of public/private and permissionless/permissioned created fitting a specific set of use cases.

 Consortium or Federated Blockchain

-Here we conclude our first and brief introduction of Blockchain.
+Here we conclude our first and brief introduction to Blockchain.

-We hope you have now a more clear understanding of Blockchain and how it works the fundamentals of the technology.
-This is the first one of many Blockchain guides we are going to published on the Blockqode newsletter.
+We hope you now have a clearer understanding of Blockchain and how it works the fundamentals of the technology.
+This is the first one of many Blockchain guides we are going to published in the Blockqode newsletter.

-We are going to talk about all aspects of blockchain getting you from beginners to advanced development with our guides and tutorials.
+We will talk about all aspects of blockchain, getting you from beginners to advanced development with our guides and tutorials.